ChanKyoKim/ChanKyoKim.github.io/_posts/2020-09-05-integrated robotics.markdown

 code: https://github.com/ChanKyoKim/tele_robot
 ---

 Under guidance of Prof. Kyujin Cho, we designed wearable master system to provide proper feedback when the robot interacts with the surrounding environment.
-I proposed advanced master system including a real-time feedback control with integration of trajectory tracking, sensor fusion, and soft robotics.
+I proposed advanced master system including a real-time feedback control with integration of trajectory estimation, sensor fusion, and soft robotics.